 Membership appointment is for a 2-year term, the term of membership commences in July and concludes in June.
 Current membership expires at 30 June 2018.

-The 106 year old heritage listed building houses the Avoca Museum and Information Centre (AMIC).
+The 106 year old heritage listed building, being the old State School house building, now houses the Avoca Museum and Information Centre (AMIC).

 Click on the following links to access more information on AMIC & Avoca